 SBT product can be landed in any Australian port by Australian fishing boats but must be landed to a registered fish receiver.
-Foreign fishing boats wishing to enter an Australian port must have a port permit issued by AFMA however landing of fish and fish products is prohibited unless written approval is given by the Australian Government Assistant Minister for Forestry and Fisheries, through the Department of Agriculture, Water and the Environment.
+Foreign fishing boats wishing to enter an Australian port must have a port permit issued by AFMA however landing of fish and fish products is prohibited unless written approval is given by the Australian Government Minister for Agriculture, through the Department of Agriculture, Fisheries and Forestry.